mozilla/quality.mozilla.org/wp-content/plugins/restrict-categories/readme.txt

 Tags: restrict, admin, administration, cms, categories, category Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 1.4
+Stable tag: 1.7

-Restrict the categories that users in defined roles can view, add, and edit in the admin panel.
+Restrict the categories that users can view, add, and edit in the admin panel.

 == Description ==

 *Restrict Categories* is a plugin that allows you to select which categories users can view, add, and edit in the Posts edit screen.

+**Major new feature**

+*Restrict Categories* now allows you to restrict access based on the user role AND username.

 == Installation ==